 Also bear in mind that they naturally forage and scratch, bathe in dry soil, don’t bother about where they go to the toilet and peck at fresh plants, so if your garden is your pride and joy, limiting where they can go will be valuable.

-There are no laws or guidelines as to how much space a chicken should have.
+There are no laws or guidelines as to how much space a chicken should have, although we say it should be 1 sq m per chicken at the very least.
 You should give them enough space to have a good run around, though.
 If you have multiple birds, ensure they all have their own space and aren’t cramped when out of their coop.